mort3za/quizbot/README.md

 A telegram bot to create quizzes.

 # Features
-- Get user informations (Customizable fields)
+- Get user informations (Customizable fields and messages)
-- Supports multiple quizzes
+- Create multiple quizzes with multiple-choice options and show them in Telegram
-- Questions can have 2 or more items
-- Uses glassy buttons of Telegram
 - Manage quizzes and results in Wordpress (Uses a quiz plugin in Wordpress)

 # Installation